basekit/signed-url/README.md

 ```

-The package will append 2 querystring parameters to the URL that represent the expiry of the link, and the signature.
+The package will append 1 or 2 querystring parameters to the URL that represent the expiry of the link (when provided), and the signature.
-The signature itself is generated using the original url, the expiry date you passed, and a project specific secret.
+The signature itself is generated using the original url, the expiry date if provided, and a project specific secret.

 It's possible to override the names of these querystring parameters in object instantiation, as below: